GatorSense/SRrootimaging/README.md

 # SRrootimaging
-Code of the paper "Super Resolution for Root Imaging" Please contact Jose for details on the implementation at jruizmunoz@ufl.edu
+Code of the paper "Super Resolution for Root Imaging" Please contact Jose for details on the implementation at jfruizmu@gmail.com

 See
 https://arxiv.org/pdf/2003.13537.pdf